zingbretsen/zingbretsen-site/src/blog/vim-gives-you-superpowers.md

 title: 'Vim Gives You Superpowers'
 ---

 Vim is the closest thing to telekinesis that I've experienced.
 Teletypekinesis, if you will.
 Once you learn how to control it, you will be able to move chunks of text around on a whim, teleport around the page, and Thanos-snap whole chunks of your document out of existence.
-And what you may not realize is: you don't even have to use vim to benefit from learning it.
+And what you may not realize is: <strong>you don't even have to use vim to benefit from learning it</strong>.

 Pretty much every editor and IDE has some kind of vim extension/plugin that lets you use vim keybindings alongside the tools you're already comfortable with.
 Vim-like keybindings are even present in some of your favorite webapps, and you may not even have known!